Distinguishing Backward Volume Magnetostatic Spin Wave Vectors via the Spin Wave Doppler Effect

-Here we introduce the spin wave Doppler effect, which could effectively control and detect the characteristics of spin waves.\cite{vlaminck2008current,chauleau2014self,xia2016doppler,sugimoto2016observation,kim2021current,nakane2021current,2021Yu,hu2024voltage} In a spin wave system, the frequency of the spin wave will change when the source of the wave and the detector are in relative motion.
-By adjusting the relative motion speed between the source of the wave and the detector, the frequency of the spin wave can be changed, thereby achieving the detection of the spin wave.
-Additionally, the blue shift or red shift of spin waves is related to their group velocity and phase velocity.
-As illustrated in Fig.\ref{figure1}(a), when the group velocity and phase velocity of the spin waves are parallel, and the detector approaches the spin wave source, the spin wave will exhibit a blue shift.
-Conversely, if the detector moves away from the spin wave source, the spin wave will exhibit a red shift.
+As illustrated in Fig.\ref{figure1}(a), when the group velocity and phase velocity of the spin waves are parallel, and the detector approaches the spin wave source ($\boldsymbol{v_H} \cdot \boldsymbol{v_p} < 0$), the spin wave will exhibit a blue shift ($f'>f$).
+Conversely, if the detector moves away from the spin wave source ($\boldsymbol{v_H} \cdot \boldsymbol{v_p} > 0$), the spin wave will exhibit a red shift ($f'<f$).
 This is the well-known normal Doppler effect.
-However, if the group velocity and the phase velocity are anti-parallel, when the detector approaches the spin wave excitation source, the spin wave spectrum will show a red shift.
-When the detector moves away from the excitation source, the spin wave will show a blue shift.
-This unusual phenomenon of spin wave Doppler frequency shift is called the inverse spin wave Doppler effect\cite{stancil2006observation} as shown in Fig.\ref{figure1}(b).
+However, if the group velocity and the phase velocity are anti-parallel, when the detector approaches the spin wave excitation source ($\boldsymbol{v_H} \cdot \boldsymbol{v_p} > 0$), the spin wave spectrum will show a red shift ($f'<f$).
+When the detector moves away from the excitation source ($\boldsymbol{v_H} \cdot \boldsymbol{v_p} < 0$), the spin wave will show a blue shift ($f'>f$).
+This unusual phenomenon of spin wave Doppler frequency shift is called the inverse spin wave Doppler effect as shown in Fig.\ref{figure1}(b).
 For BVMSW, spin waves at low wave numbers are expected to exhibit an inverse Doppler effect due to having anti-parallel phase and group velocities\cite{seddon2003observation,stancil2006observation,chumak2010reverse,wessels2016direct}.
-This inverse Doppler shift will help us better distinguishing SWs with different wave vectors.
+However, these studies typically only consider one wave vector magnon at a single frequency, whereas in reality, two wave vectors should coexist at the same frequency.
+Previous research on this issue has been scant, and it is rarely mentioned experimentally, mainly because it is difficult to distinguish between spin waves of different wave vectors at the same frequency.
+For higher wave numbers, a normal Doppler effect occurs due to the parallel phase and group velocities.
+This different spin wave Doppler characterization enables more precise differentiation of spin wave vectors with the same frequency.